eric1foard/quick-budget/README.md

 ## Now
 - Beautify the user's profile page.
 - Beautify the login page.
-- Beautify the register page.
+- Beautify the signup page.
 - Add a bottom navbar
 - (see budget section below)

 ### Next:
 - DB
 -- How to seed information
-- Register
+- SignUp
 -- Should also log the user in and take them to profile.
 - User Controller
 -- get logic out of controller and into models